SimranSah/AzureProject/README.md

 Power BI DESKTOP :
     The Power BI Desktop makes discovering data easy.
 You can import data from a wide variety of data sources.
 After you connect to a data source, you can shape the data to match your analysis and reporting needs.
-    In this project excel workbook are a source of data to check for anomalies.
+    In this project excel workbook is the  source of data.